M-Kolacz/ence-pence-nowa-huta/README.md

 Open the app in your browser: http://localhost:3000/.

-## Development using Dev Container (Optional) 🐳
+## Development using Docker 🐳

 For an easier setup experience, you can use Docker, which provides a pre-configured environment with all dependencies installed.

 ### Prerequisites 📋

-Ensure you have the following tools installed before using the Dev Container setup:
+Ensure you have the following tools installed before using the Docker setup:

 - [Docker](https://www.docker.com/products/docker-desktop)
 - [Docker Compose](https://docs.docker.com/compose/install/)

 ### Setup Steps 🔧

-Follow these steps to start developing inside a Dev Container:
+Follow these steps to start developing inside a Docker setup:

 ```sh
 # Clone the repository